Phenotype

 Selecting and stabilising phenotypes involves several steps:

-Phenotypic screening: Breeders grow multiple plants from the same genetic line (the same batch of seeds) and observe their traits.
+Phenotypic screening: Breeders grow multiple plants from the same genetic line (the same batch of seeds or from the same mother plant) and observe their traits.
 Plants exhibiting desirable characteristics are selected for further breeding.

 Cross-breeding: Selected plants are cross-bred to combine favourable traits.
 This process is repeated over multiple generations to enhance the expression of these traits.